Balqiskinanti/Balqiskinanti/README.md

 ---

 ### About Me :
-- :telescope: coding teacher at timedoor academy.
-IT diploma & a former data analyst intern.
+- :telescope: Computer Science undergraduate student at Monash University, Australia.
+Ex-Data Analyst Intern at KrisShop, Singapore and Ex-Programming teacher at Timedoor Academy, Indonesia.

-- :zap: cat person, music, gym, a cafe enthusiast.
+- :zap: I like to listen to music, watch FRIENDS, analyse dad jokes and memes, scroll through Pinterest and Instagram for ~inspiration~ and hang out with my loved ones.
+An introvert who yap once in a blue moon.
+Indonesian born, raised in Singapore.
+My goal is to travel: Italy, Japan, and Turkey.

 ---